 2017 marks the 50th anniversary of the Central Gardens Neighborhood Association.
 For this year’s newsletters the neighborhood has been celebrating by exploring the history of this great neighborhood, from various resources, news articles and maps, and with occasional excerpts from Barbara Viser’s Central Gardens – Stories of a Neighborhood.

-(A version of this article appears in this month’s Central Gardens Newsletter.)
+(A version of this article appears in the October 2017 Central Gardens Newsletter.)